Playing with Repetitions in Data Words Using Energy Games

 Here we establish that determining if \sys has a winning strategy in the \pmainlogic[$\top, \oblieqlocal, \leftarrow]$ game is undecidable.
-This uses a fragment of \pmainlogic{} in which there are no future demands, no disequality demands $\oblineqlocal$, and every sub-formula $\oblieqp{x}{y}{\phi}$ is such that $\phi = \top$.
-Further, this undecidability result holds even for the case where each player owns only one data variable, and where the distance of local demands is bounded by $3$, that is, all local demands of the form $x \oblieqlocal X^i y$ are so that $-3 \le i \le 3$.
-Simply put, the result shows that bounding the distance of local demands and the number of data variables does not help in obtaining decidability. \begin{theorem} The winning strategy existence problem for the \pmainlogic$[\top, \oblieqlocal, \leftarrow]$ game is undecidable, even when each player owns only one variable, and the distance of local demands is bounded by $3$. \end{theorem} As we shall see in the next section, if we further restrict the game so that \env does not own any data variable, we obtain decidability.
+This uses a fragment of \pmainlogic{} in which there are no future demands, no disequality demands $\oblineqlocal$, and every sub-formula $\oblieqp{x}{y}{\phi}$ is such that $\phi = \top$. \review{Further, this undecidability result holds even for the case where the \pmainlogic{} formula contains only one data variable of \env and one of \sys and moreover}, the distance of local demands is bounded by $3$, that is, all local demands of the form $x \oblieqlocal X^i y$ are so that $-3 \le i \le 3$.
+Simply put, the result shows that bounding the distance of local demands and the number of data variables does not help in obtaining decidability. { The winning strategy existence problem for the \pmainlogic$[\top, \oblieqlocal, \leftarrow]$ game is undecidable, \review{even when the \pmainlogic{} formula contains one data variable of \env and one of \sys}, and the distance of local demands is bounded by $3$.} \begin{thm} \thmUndecPast \end{thm} As we shall see in the next section, if we further restrict the game so that \review{the \pmainlogic{} formula does not contain any \env data variable}, we obtain decidability.

 Undecidability is shown by reduction from the reachability problem for counter machines.
-The reduction will be first shown for the case where \env owns a data variable $y$ and \sys owns a data variable $x$ plus some other Boolean variables encoding \emph{labels}.
+The reduction will be first shown for the case \review{where the formula consists of a \sys data variable $y$, an \env data variable $x$ and some Boolean variables of \env, } encoding \review{\emph{instructions} of a 2-counter machine}.
 In a second part we show how to eliminate these Boolean variables.